 Actions of Moxifloxacin in details

-Microbiology: Moxifloxacin is a fluoroquinolone antibacterial with a broad spectrum of activity and bactericidal action.
-Moxifloxacin has in vitro activity against a wide range of gram-positive and gram-negative organisms, anaerobes, acid-fast bacteria and atypicals, eg Mycoplasma, Chlamydia and Legionella spp.
+Pharmacology: Mechanism of Action: Moxifloxacin is a 8-methoxy-fluoroquinolone antibiotic with a broad spectrum of activity and bactericidal action.
+Moxifloxacin has in vitro activity against a wide range of gram-positive and gram-negative organisms, anaerobes, acid-fast bacteria and atypicals eg, Mycoplasma, Chlamydia and Legionella spp.

 The bactericidal action results from the interference with topoisomerase II and IV.
 Topoisomerases are essential enzymes which control DNA topology and assist in DNA replication, repair and transcription.